5l1v3r1/BFUtils/README.md

 # List of included utilities
 ### StandardBF
 The pure Brainf**k interpreter.
-This also includes the C transpiler, because, at the moment, that only supports raw BF.
+This also includes the C transpiler, because, at the moment, that tool only supports raw BF.

 #### Usage
 ```